nickbrandt/GitLab/doc/development/documentation/structure.md

 The workaround is...
 ```

-Troubleshooting topics that describe an error message should include at least a partial error message in the heading, with a limimtation of 70 characters.
-Aim for much fewer than 70 characters.
-Error message troubleshooting topics should list the complete error message within the topic text, too, so people can search and find a specific error.
+For the topic title:

+- Include at least a partial error message in the title.
+- Use fewer than 70 characters.

+List the complete error message within the topic text, too.

 ## Other information on a topic